eladtpro/api-management-ai-policies/README.md

 > **Important**: Backends in lower priority groups will only be used when all backends in higher priority groups are unavailable because circuit breaker rules are tripped.
 >
 ![circuit-breaker](/readme/diagram-circuit-breaker.png)
+Diagram 2: API Managment with circuit breaker in action.
 In the following section I will guide you through circuit breaker deployment with API Managment and Open AI

 ## Prerequisites